trueos/sysup/README.md

    - A boot environment with "NAME" must *not* already exist, otherwise sysup will return an error.
    - Default Value: sysup with automatically generate a unique boot environment name using a date/time stamp.
       - Example of auto-generated BE name: "2018-11-27-14-34-26"
-- **-fullupdate**
-   - Force a "full" update of all packages (including kernel/world).
-   - Default Value: This is automatically determined based on whether the base packages (kernel/world) are tagged as newer on the package repository.
 - **-stage2**
    - Start stage2 of an update (installing non-kernel package updates)
    - **WARNING** This is a debugging option that is only used internally.
 This should *not* be run manually by the user.